 Reuben Harmer, farmer labourer, died on 24 April 1899 at Ashton Cottages, Iden Green, Benendon, Kent.
 He was 71 years old.
 The informant was his daughter Edith Harmer (see above).
 In 1901 Ann was living with her daughter Maria and her husband Frederick Weekes, a wagonner on a farm at Sculls Gate, Benendon.
 Her daughter Ellen, aged 29, and neice Florence Harmer, aged 7 was also at the address.
 In 1911 Ann was visiting Charles Turner, 56 year old farm labourer, his wife Elizabeth and their four children at Goddards Green; Benendon.
 Although not described as such, Elizabeth was Ann's daughter (see above).
 Eliza Ann Harmer died on 11 October 1921 at Goddards Green, Benendon.
 She was 89 years old.
 Her grandaughter Constance Alice Turner of Goddards Green was the informant.

 In 1861 Reuben and Sarah's son Stephen Harmer was lodging at Filsham Cottage, St Leonards with James Fuller, carter and his family.
 He was a 22 year old carter.
 His brother David, a 19 year old carter was at the same address.
-Stephen married Mary Holman later in 1861 in Hailsham.
-In 1871 they were living in Battersea where Stephen, aged 34, was a gardener.
-They had four children
+Nothing else is known about Stephen Harmar.

 - David Harmer.
-Born 1868 in Battle.
+Born 10 April 1868 in Battle.
+Baptised 31 May 1968 in Battle.
 In 1891 David was still living with his parents in Marley Lane, Battle.
 He was an agriculture labourer.
-David married Elizabeth Tribe in 1893 in Battle.
-In 1901 they were living at 1, Worshaam Cottages, Bexhill and David was a carter on a farm.
+David married Elizabeth Tribe on 25 February 1892 in Battle.
+David was a 24 year old carter.
+Elizabeth was 26 years old, the daughter of William Tribe, labourer.
+In 1901 they were living at 1, Worsham Cottages, Bexhill and David was a carter on a farm.
 There are two children listed, but the eldest, at 12 appears to have been born "out of wedlock".
-In 1911 they are still at Worsham Cottages and David was a waggoner.
+In 1911 they are still at Worsham Cottages and David was a wagoner.
 The census confirms that they only had one child who now aged 17 was a dressmaker.
 David Harmer of 2 Sea View, Ninfield Road, Bexhill on Sea died on 6 December 1933 at Watermill Lane, Sidley.
 Administration was granted to his widow Elizabeth.
 In 1939 Elizabeth Harmer, an old age pensioner was living at Two Trees, Woodshef Park venue with her married daughter and her family.
-Elizaabeth Harmer died in 1952 in Hove.
+Elizabeth Harmer died in 1952 in Hove.